ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==8 - 22:18== Chai and I played Pokemon Unite and CODM (with Chelsea).
 Chai and I showered together, too, and we had sex.
 I started drawing my entry for the art contest due tomorrow.
 I cooked *adobo* today.

 ==9 - --== I finished my art contest entry due today — it was an Evangelion-themed mixed media artwork.
 I did my FoundEver assessment today (after some trouble), as well my Ecommerce Account Analyst timed test, then the Appointment Setter voice recording — all on my sister's laptop.
 I didn't feel like doing anything afterwards but I transcribed my journal entries to Obsidian while Chai plays with her niece on Roblox.
 We went to Puregold by evening to buy fries and coffee.

+==10 - --== Didn't go to the Zoom link for FoundEver.
+I stayed up late to compose some music and listen to rock records.
+Chai and I got addicted to Grow a Garden on Roblox, and Demonology.